Chart Color Schemes

 Cromer shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 30.0%, significantly lower than the SA4 region average of 41.5%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 21.5%, followed by postgraduate qualifications (5.9%) and graduate diplomas (2.6%).
-Trade and technical skills are prominent, with 36.2% of residents aged 15+ holding vocational credentials – advanced diplomas (13.6%) and certificates (22.6%).
+Bachelor degrees are most common at 21.5%, followed by postgraduate qualifications (5.9%) and graduate diplomas (2.6%).
+Vocational credentials are prevalent, with 36.2% of residents aged 15+ holding them - advanced diplomas comprise 13.6% and certificates 22.6%.
+Educational participation is high at 30.8%, including 10.5% in primary education, 9.8% in secondary education, and 4.2% pursuing tertiary education.

-Educational participation is high, with 30.8% of residents currently enrolled in formal education.
+Educational participation is notably high, with 30.8% of residents currently enrolled in formal education.
 This includes 10.5% in primary education, 9.8% in secondary education, and 4.2% pursuing tertiary education.

 Frequently Asked Questions - Education